You need personal trainer software. You do not need a $100/month bill just to coach your first real clients.

 References

-Pricing data sourced from each platform’s public pricing page, accessed March 2026.
+Pricing data sourced from each platform’s public pricing page, rechecked July 8, 2026.